dotnet/AspNetCore.Docs/docs/getting-started/installing-on-mac.rst

 .. image:: installing-on-mac/_static/brew-tap-aspnetdnx.png

 If you had an older version of our Homebrew "tap" configured, you might get the following error: ``Could not create link for aspnet/dnx/kvm, as it conflicts with aspnet/k/kvm``.
-In that case, simply run ``brew untap aspnet/k`` to remove the old tap and then retry the ``brew tap aspnet/dnx`` command.
+In that case, simply run ``brew uninstall kvm`` to ensure any old versions of ``kvm`` are removed, then ``brew untap aspnet/k`` to remove the old tap.
+After that, the ``brew tap aspnet/dnx`` command should succeed.

 Next, run the command ``brew install dnvm`` to install the .NET Version Manager.
 This will also automatically install the latest DNX package from the https://www.nuget.org/api/v2 feed.